 In the autumn, Atlanta is much warmer than Seattle.
 Typically, the autumn temperatures in Atlanta in October are around 66°F (19°C), and Seattle is about 54°F (12°C).

 In Atlanta, it's very sunny this time of the year.
 Atlanta usually receives more sunshine than Seattle during autumn.
-At this time of the year, Atlanta gets 222 hours of sunny skies, while Seattle receives 143 hours of full sun.
+Atlanta gets 222 hours of sunny skies, while Seattle receives 143 hours of full sun in the autumn.

 In October, Atlanta usually receives around the same amount of rain as Seattle.
-At this time of the year, Atlanta gets 3 inches (77 mm) of rain, while Seattle receives 3.3 inches (83 mm) of rain each month for the autumn.
+Atlanta gets 3 inches (77 mm) of rain, while Seattle receives 3.3 inches (83 mm) of rain each month for the autumn.